All Products

 How am I charged when I select the pay-by-traffic billing method for network usage?

 Pay-by-traffic is a pay-as-you-go billing method in which you are charged based on the actual amount of data transferred.
-Payments are settled every hour on the hour.
-To keep services running properly, make sure that your account balance is sufficient.
+Payments are completed every hour on the hour.
+To ensure that services run as expected, make sure that your account balance is sufficient.
 To prevent out-of-control fees caused by traffic bursts, you can specify a bandwidth limit for traffic.

 Can I change the billing method for network usage of a subscription instance from pay-by-bandwidth to pay-by-traffic?

 Yes, you can change the billing method for network usage of a subscription instance from pay-by-bandwidth to pay-by-traffic by using the bandwidth downgrade feature.
-However, you can make this change only a limited number of times.
-For more information, see Modify the bandwidth configurations of subscription instances.
+However, you can make the change only a limited number of times.
+For more information, see Modify the public bandwidth configurations of an instance associated with an auto-assigned public IP address.

 You can also use the renewal and configuration downgrade feature to change the billing method for network usage.
 The new configurations do not take effect until the next billing cycle starts.
 For more information, see Downgrade the configurations of an instance during renewal.